mdaddysman/mdaddysman.github.io/_pages/about.md

 <center><div data-iframe-width="325" data-iframe-height="270" data-share-badge-id="6769c541-3e7e-4890-8bf0-70014d1048b0" data-share-badge-host="https://www.credly.com"></div><script type="text/javascript" async src="//cdn.credly.com/assets/utilities/embed.js"></script></center>

-Previously, I was a Field Applications Scientist for the BioTek - after Agilent's acquistion of BioTek the Agilent BioTek - microscopy product line of widefield and confocal automated imagers.
+Previously, I was an Advanced Biosystems Specialist for Nikon Instruments for one year.
+My role was to provide consultative sales for Nikon's confocal microscopy systems for bioscience research in the upper Midwest of the US.
+Before that I was a Field Applications Scientist for the BioTek - after Agilent's acquistion of BioTek the Agilent BioTek - microscopy product line of widefield and confocal automated imagers for 5 years.
 Before joining industry, I was a biophysics postdoc at the [University of Chicago](https://ibd.uchicago.edu/) and a graduate student at the [University of North Carolina](http://chem.unc.edu/).

 Scientifically, I'm interested in transport inside living cells.
 As a graduate student, I studied diffusion and binding of DNA repair and RNA polymerase enzymes inside the [polytene nuclei](https://en.wikipedia.org/wiki/Polytene_chromosome) of *Drosophila melanogaster* larva.
 As a postdoc, I've studied [insulin vesicle transport dynamics](http://schererlab-sites.uchicago.edu/page/cellular-biophysics) inside cultured [$\beta$-cells](https://en.wikipedia.org/wiki/Beta_cell).